-For purposes of electing directors at its annual meeting, CEL-SCI has a nominating committee that is made up of CEL-SCI's three independent directors.
+For purposes of electing directors at its annual meeting, CEL-SCI has a nominating committee that is made up of CEL-SCI's two independent directors.
 The nominating committee selects the nominees to the Board of Directors and they are approved by CEL-SCI's shareholders.

-CEL-SCI does not have any policy regarding the consideration of director candidates recommended by shareholder since a shareholder has never recommended a nominee to the Board of Directors and under Colorado law, any shareholder can nominate a person for election as a director at the annual shareholders' meeting.
+CEL-SCI does not have any policy regarding the consideration of director candidates recommended by shareholders and under Colorado law, any shareholder can nominate a person for election as a director at the annual shareholders' meeting.
 However, CEL-SCI's Board of Directors will consider candidates recommended by shareholders.
 To submit a candidate for the Board of Directors the shareholder should send the name, address and telephone number of the candidate, together with any relevant background or biographical information, to CEL-SCI's Chief Executive Officer, at the address shown on the cover page of this report.
 The Board has not established any specific qualifications or skills a nominee must meet to serve as a director.
-Although the Board does not believe there would be any differences in the manner in which the Board evaluates nominees submitted by shareholders as opposed to nominees submitted by any other person.
+Although the Board does not have any process for identifying and evaluating director nominees, the Board does not believe there would be any differences in the manner in which the Board evaluates nominees submitted by shareholders as opposed to nominees submitted by any other person.

 CEL-SCI does not have a policy with regard to Board member's attendance at annual meetings.
-All Board members, with the exception of Mr. de Clara and Mr. Esterhazy, attended the last annual shareholder's meeting held on July 22, 2016.
+All Board members, with the exception of Dr. Young and Mr. Esterhazy, attended the last annual shareholder's meeting held on June 12, 2017.